carterax/crowdship/docs/Campaign.md

 ---
 ### toggleWithdrawalState
->        Pauses and Unpauses withdrawals
+>        Pauses or Unpauses withdrawals depending on state passed in argument

 #### Declaration